 Brent Rowe, Senior Vice President, Worldwide Sales.
 Mr. Rowe became our Senior Vice President, Worldwide Sales in April 2006.
-Prior to joining our company, Mr. Rowe served at Fairchild Semiconductor International, Inc., a semiconductor manufacturer, as Vice President, Americas Sales and Marketing from August 2003 to October 2005; Vice President, Europe Sales and Marketing from August 2002 to August 2002 to August 2002.
+Prior to joining our company, Mr. Rowe served at Fairchild Semiconductor International, Inc., a semiconductor manufacturer, as Vice President, Americas Sales and Marketing from August 2003 to October 2005; Vice President, Europe Sales and Marketing from August 2002 to August 2003; and Vice President, Japan Sales and Marketing from April 2002 to August 2002.
 Mr. Rowe holds a B.S. degree in Chemical Engineering from the University of Illinois.